1st Vice President Honor Delegates

 - Interviews all students running for IASC Executive Board.

-- Evaluations each student and his or her credentials as outlined by the IASC Constitution.
+- Evaluates each student and his or her credentials as outlined by the IASC Constitution.

-- Presents a report on final recommendations to be announced at the IASC State Convention.
+- Committee chair will present a report on final recommendations to be announced at the IASC State Convention.